MightyOrm/Mighty/README.md

 What I didn't do - a naive but genuine mistake - was to make sure that I had the maintainer of the repository properly on board.
 I mean, I did say I was working on stuff (SP support, .NET support; and that *was* duly acknowledged), but I got carried away and developed a ton of new stuff and then stupidly dropped it like a ton of bricks.
 I could have tried to back-track, and offer my changes slowly.
 In fact, I *did* offer MySQL support for Massive: it was accepted and included.
 But it was also becoming increasingly clear that the changes I was making were going beyond where the maintainer wanted Massive ever to go.
 That's entirely his choice, not a problem.

 So at that point, perhaps the obvious choice to make would be to let this project live as a fork of Massive - with some extra features (including .NET Core support) for people who need them - and perhaps with me running to catch up with any changes made on the main project.
 That isn't the choice I made.
 This *isn't* a fork of Massive.
-It's a re-write from scratch of the core engine (ending up with a similar, and still highly compatible - but not identical - API), then with all of the new features that I originally worked on added back on top.
+It's a re-write from scratch of the core engine (ending up with a similar, and still highly compatible - but not identical in a few edge cases (see below) - API), then with all of the new features that I originally worked on added back on top.

-This project couldn't possibly exist in its present form without [@RobConery](https://github.com/RobConery)'s genius approach to nicely wrapping database access in the original version of Massive, in the first place, nor without [@FransBouma](https://github.com/FransBouma)'s careful refactoring and updating of the Massive codebase after that.
-But this codebase is NOT Massive.
-It IS what I wanted Massive to be (and very much *did* offer to help make it be; though in a politically unsophisticated way).
-Right now, I believe, it's also not what Massive is ever going to be.
-It goes in directions that @FransBouma didn't want to go near - in some cases for very good reasons (see **The New Stuff** section below).
-Instead, it is what it is.
-It's "the version of Massive I wanted".
+This project wouldn't possibly exist in its present form without [@RobConery](https://github.com/RobConery)'s genius approach to beautifully wrapping .NET database access in the original version of Massive, in the first place, nor indeed without [@FransBouma](https://github.com/FransBouma)'s refactoring and updating of the Massive codebase after that.
+But this codebase genuinely is NOT Massive.
+It IS what I wanted Massive to be (and very much *did* offer to help make it be).
+It's also not what Massive is ever going to be.
+Not because I didn't want to contribute these changes, but because it turns out that they take Massive in directions that @FransBouma didn't ever want to go in - arguably for some good reasons (see a litt more in **The New Stuff** section below).
+So this project is what it is.
+It's the version of Massive I wanted to use myself.
 Only now it's not Massive, it's Mighty.

 ## A Little Technical Background